zepheira/sonatype-poms/README.markdown

 the older version [1.0.1][6] is what our source currently depends on.

-Checkout Whirlycache 1.0.1 into whirlycache, and install the outdated Hibernate JAR into your local repository, which does not appear to available in Maven repositories anywhere:
+Checkout Whirlycache 1.0.1 into whirlycache, and install the outdated Hibernate JAR into your local repository, which does not appear to be available in Maven repositories anywhere, nor is the precise version clear:

 ```
 % cd whirlycache